Homemade Pizza with the Perfect Crust and Pepperoni Cups

 Now, punch it down one last time, and turn once or twice giving it a final knead.

-Let the dough sit in your refrigerator for 3 days, then bake.
+Let the dough sit in your refrigerator for 2-3 days, then bake.
 The dough holds well in the refrigerator for up to a week, but should not be held there longer.

-When ready to bake, let the dough sit on the counter at room temperature for 2-4 hours before baking.
+Ready to Bake the Pizza: When ready to bake raw pizza dough, let the dough sit on the counter at room temperature for 2-4 hours before baking.
 While it's coming to room temperature, pre-heat the pizza steel on the top rack of a 500F degree oven for an hour.
-I typically use the convect-bake mode (or pizza mode on some ovens) but if you don't have that option it isn't a problem.
+I typically use the bake mode with no convection.
+You can also use pizza mode available on some ovens, which provides heat from the bottom and top of the oven, but if you don't have that option it isn't a problem.
 Make sure the rack is in the middle position, and will have at least 3-4 inches clearance when the pizza is on the steel.

 Place the dough on a very lightly-floured work surface in the center and turn it a couple times, and giving it a light dusting of flour on the top, flattening it out and stretching and shaping with your hands into a round circle.
 Ideally you will use your hands to stretch the dough to size, by lifting it and moving it from hand to hand letting gravity stretch it into shape.
-Alternatively you can use a floured rolling pin but this option is not idea.
+Alternatively you can use a floured rolling pin.
 Stretch the dough to about 12-14 inches across, into the classic round pie shape, the size of your pizza peel and steel.
 Note: If the dough springs back and won't stay stretched, just cover it with a towel and walk away and let it rest for 10-20 minutes.
 Then return and work to reshape it.
 Don't fight the dough.
 If it needs time to rest so it stretches more easily, give it time.

 Remember the crust will expand during baking, so don't be concerned if it looks too thin at this stage.
 If you can toss it on your knuckles instead, as a pro like Tony Gemignani does, go right ahead as that is a better and faster way for a consistent, round and thinner crust pizza.
 But I find the gravity stretching method from hand to hand works just fine, with less mess.

 When ready to bake the pizza slide it onto the hot baking steel.
 If it doesn't slide off easily (which in my experience it rarely does), use the metal peel to assist you by slipping it under the pizza and sliding it off onto the back of the steel.
 Remember, that the baking steel is very hot and that you must place the pizza far back near the furthest edge of the steel on the first attempt.
 Do not try to sit the raw crust on the hot steel from the front and slide it back.
 This will not work.
 Slide your wood peel that is holding the pizza all the way to the back of the baking steel and then tip it up so the pizza crust first makes contact near the back of the hot steel.
 Slip the metal peel under the raw crust and use it to ease the pizza quickly onto the metal steel, leaving the pizza in place centered on the hot steel until it begins to cook.
 If you need to move it let it bake a minute, and then use the metal peel to re-position.
+It is best to practice this technique with untopped pizza dough (as in par baking above.)
+Most new pizza makers find this the hardest part of making a pizza and if you have a fully loaded 14 inch pizza and it doesn't move easily you can find your oven and floor with quite a mess.
+So a little practice first with small pizza sizes is best.

 It should take approximately 8-10 minutes for a large thick crust pizza or 5-7 minutes for a thinner crust pizza to be done.
 The crust should brown nicely and puff up.